Frequently Asked Questions

 Assessment Review Board

-For the safety of Edmontonians and to prevent the spread of COVID-19, the Assessment Review Board's office is closed to in person services (the exception being April 6 - April 20, 2021 during which in person complaints will be accepted).
+For the safety of Edmontonians and to prevent the spread of COVID-19, the Assessment Review Board's office is closed to in person services (the exception being April 6 - April 20, 2021 during which in person complaints will be accepted by appointment only).
 These changes will be in effect until further notice.
 We will continue to re-evaluate these measures as the COVID-19 situation develops.
 See the COVID-19 Information page for further details.